Sharp adaptive and pathwise stable similarity testing for scalar ergodic diffusions: Sketch of the proof of Theorem

-This is severely challenging for two reasons: \begin{itemize} \item First, the random variable is defined as a supremum over normalized stochastic integrals, whose distribution depends via the process $X$ on the parameter $b$, while $X$ itself is stochastically dependent on $W$. \item Secondly, we need to establish the result uniformly over $b$ belonging to $H_0(b_0,\eta)$, which is mathematically substantially more involved as compared to other weak limit results of supremum statistics. \end{itemize} The probability in \eqref{eqp: 8.2} corresponds to the overshooting probability of an upper bound on the test statistic $T_T^\eta$ obtained by applying the triangle inequality to \eqref{eq: 8.1}.
-Note that the expression within the probability now has the same distribution as $T_T^b(X)$ given in \eqref{eq: T_simple} under $\Pr_b$.
-Thus, we have to investigate the weak limit of $T_T^b(X)$ \textit{uniformly} over $H_0(b_0,\eta)$ which substantially increases the technical effort.
+This is severely challenging for two reasons: \begin{itemize} \item First, the random variable is defined as a supremum over normalized stochastic integrals, whose distribution depends via the process $X$ on the parameter $b$. \item Secondly, we need to establish the result uniformly over $b$ belonging to $H_0(b_0,\eta)$, which is mathematically substantially more involved as compared to other weak limit results of supremum statistics. \end{itemize} Note that the expression within the probability now is of the same form as $T_T^b(X)$ given in \eqref{eq: T_simple} under $\Pr_b$ (up to restricting the supremum to $\mathcal{T}_3(b)$ instead of $\mathcal{T}$).
+Thus, we investigate the weak limit of $T_T^b(X)$ \textit{uniformly} over $H_0(b_0,\eta)$ which substantially increases the technical effort.
 This uniformity strongly relies on $b\in\Sigma(C,A,\gamma,\sigma)$, but does not use $\|b-b_0\|_{[-A,A]}\leq\eta$ and hence it is derived on the whole class $\Sigma(C,A,\gamma,\sigma)\supset H_0(b_0,\eta)$.
-This yields the following Theorem \ref{weak_conv}.
-Its proof is deferred to Appendix \ref{App_weak}, while a route is presented in Subsection \ref{SubSec_weak} below.
+This yields the following Theorem~\ref{weak_conv}.
+Its proof is deferred to Appendix~\ref{App_weak}, while a route is presented in Subsection~\ref{SubSec_weak} below.